 Lastly a pigeon had fallen into a very old, large flue and was sitting on a ledge approximately 2-3 metres up.
 There was no chance of getting hold of it and it was certainly not coming down any further.
 In the end I had to get my biggest brush and slowly push it up the chimney.
 Unbelievably the pigeon stood on the brush as I slowly pushed it up the flue.
 I asked the customer to stand in the garden and let me know when it was out.
 They rushed in to say that the pigeon had exited the chimney, followed by a huge green brush, and flown off none the worse for its sojourn in their chimney.
 Again, all that was needed was the correct chimney cowl to be fitted.

+What to do if you find yourself with birds down your chimney.
 If it is in the room already then close the door behind you and open the biggest window.
 Draw closed all of the curtains except the one in front of the open window.
 Leave the room and the bird will fly out on its own.
 Trying to shoo it out will just cause it to panic and fly around even more.
 If the bird is the firebox of the stove then turn out the lights and do as above with the windows and curtains.
 Then drape a sheet over the stove and gently open the door.
 Reach in and try to catch the bird, then cover it with the sheet.
 Take it to the open window and release it.
 If it escapes in this process then hopefully it will bolt for the open window.